smehtaca/whoamibot/README.md

-# celebbot
+# Who Am I bot
-A node.js bot that tells you whether you look like a celebrity or not using the Clarifai APIs.
+A node.js bot that uses the Clarifai API to tell you what you look like(age,gender,race).